StatisticsNZ/population-explorer/explorer-shiny/pop-exp-dev/how-this-app-works.md

 There are also two sub-directories:

-- `src` holds two types of source code:
+- `src` holds three types of source code:
     - `*.R` files create functionality that has been abstracted out of `server.R` for maintainability purposes.
 All these files are run by `global.R` during application initiation by the two lines of code that look like: `scripts <- list.files("src", pattern = "\\.R$", full.name = TRUE); devnull <- lapply(scripts, source)`
 	- `*.sql` files are skeletons of SQL queries that are used by `server.R` as the basis for constructing actual legitimate queries.
+	- `*.html` snippets (eg 'full-disclaimer.html') designed to be imported by R and used in `ui.R` as part of the applications' user-facing web page
 - `www` holds assets for the web page and in particular:
     - `styles.css` is a cascading style sheet to give a Stats NZ look and feel to the web page.
 Edit this to control things like fonts, heading sizes and colours for text other than that which is part of images.
 	- `prism.css` controls the look of the SQL syntax highlighting in the browser.
 Don't edit this file directly (well you can, but it's probably not worth the effort), but you can replace the file altogether with a different version from [http://prismjs.com/](http://prismjs.com/).
 The currently chosen theme is "Solarized Light"